-The preferred Loudness and DRC configuration is controlled by the mpegh3daLoudnessDrcInterface() structure, as defined in ISO/IEC 23008-3, Clause 14.2.2 [2] and ISO/IEC 23003-4, Annex B [6].
+Loudness DRC configuration The preferred and is controlled mpegh3daLoudnessDrcInterface() structure, as defined in ISO/IEC 23008-3, Clause 14.2.2 [2] and ISO/IEC 23003-4, Annex B [5].
 (Also, see above in the section "User Interface for Interactivity").
-The interface is expected to be restricted with respect to changes within the loudnessNormalizationControlInterface() and dynamicRangeControlInterface() structures, in which loudnessNormalizationOn and dynamicRangeControlOn are expected to have values of one, respectively.
+The interface is expected to be restricted with respect to changes loudnessNormalizationControlInterface() and dynamicRangeControlInterface() structures, which loudnessNormalizationOn and dynamicRangeControlOn are both expected to have values of "1".